mtan93/install-nextcloud/README.md

     self signed or Let's Encrypt SSL using the second script UFW (22, 80, 443)

-The only precondition for the install-nextcloud.sh and install-nextcloud-debian.sh shell script is to utilize Ubuntu 18.04 LTS or Debian Strecth 9.x as your on-prem server OS.
+The only precondition for the install-nextcloud.sh and install-nextcloud-debian.sh shell script is to utilize Ubuntu 18.04 LTS or Debian Stretch 9.x as your on-prem server OS.
 Optionally you may request your ssl certificate from Let's Encrypt by issuing the second script called "ssl-certificate.sh".

 Ready to go?
 Let's start: